 The steps, meanwhile, were created by weather erosion on the different layers of sediment and the photogenic fairy rings (stone circles on the ground) were placed there by tourists, so there’s scant evidence of fairies at work anywhere on the site.

-That shouldn’t detract from visiting the Fairy Glen though, as whatever its origins it’s a stunning location.
+That shouldn’t detract from visiting the Fairy Glen though as whatever its origins it’s a stunning location and is easily one of the most unusual things to do on the Isle of Skye.

 Visitors will find a narrow gravel footpath winding its way between the hills which allow access to one half while the other can be accessed from the road leading away from the car park.